 SPORT AND COLD, A WINNING COMBINATION

-With the arrival of the winter season, many people stop doing outdoor sports frightened by low temperatures or for fear of catching a cold; nothing more wrong!
+With the arrival of the winter season, many people stop doing outdoor sports, scared by the low temperatures or for fear of catching a cold; nothing could be more wrong!

 If done with due precautions, sporting activity in the cold is good for the body and helps the immune system.

-WHY IS SPORT IN THE COLD GOOD FOR THE ORGANISM?
+WHY IS COLD SPORTS GOOD FOR THE BODY?

-Let's start with an important element: living at low temperatures burns more fat; when the body has to respond to the cold, it begins to transform the reserve fat into brown fat, to be burned.
+Let's start from an important element: living at low temperatures makes you burn more fat; when the body has to respond to the cold it begins to transform reserve fat into brown fat, to be burned.

 Just being outdoors in low temperatures forces the body to burn more calories to maintain the right temperature.

-To exaggerate we can give the example of when one suffers a lot from the cold with lots of chills and tremors due to low temperatures; at that moment the body burns 5 times more calories than when it is warm.
+To take it to the extreme, we can give the example of when you suffer a lot from the cold, with shivers and tremors due to the low temperatures; at that moment the body burns 5 times more calories than when it is warm.

-Also for this reason, continuing to practice physical activity in the cold further helps our body to burn more calories and faster; it must also be said that there is some more risk in doing physical activity in the cold, one above all that of any muscle problems.
+This is also why continuing to practice physical activity in the cold further helps our body burn more calories and faster; it must also be said that there are some additional risks in doing physical activity in the cold, one above all that of possible muscular problems.

 The immune system benefits from the cold for two important reasons: